Nuaym.leadr

 One force of nature.

-A live spec of the operations layer I would build inside LEADR's SDR function in my first ninety days.
+This is what I'd build inside LEADR's SDR function in my first ninety days.
 Three systems in week one.
 Eight across the quarter.
+Not a deck.
+A live spec.

 Prepared for Nick Ahrens & the LEADR growth team.